• Skip to primary navigation

 However, you don't need to do this (and they may not either).

-The rich colour is all down the variety of spices you use.
+The rich colour is all down to the variety of spices you use.

 The main spices in the masala are turmeric, which has a golden yellow colour as well as the powered chilli and tomato which have a bright red colour.